 Visiting Bern for the first time: How to get to Bern

 As there are no direct flights from London to Bern (there is an airport near Bern, however it does not seem to serve many international routes), I opted for a flight to Zurich (the choice was to either fly into Zurich or Basel, however the train connection from Zurich seemed a little better).

 When booking my hotel, I opted for one that was reasonably priced but still fairly central (saying that, this sometimes is a little hit and miss, if you have absolutely no idea what exactly is central or a good area to stay).
-This time I must say it was very central and convenient, a short walk from the train station and ideally located for my sightseeing endeavours in the evening.
+This time I must say it was very central and convenient, a short walk from the train station and ideally located for my Bern sightseeing endeavours in the evening.
 The hotel itself wasn’t the prettiest one ever, but it was a decent 4 star chain hotel, albeit a little worn and dated.
-However I was assured that refurbishment is on-going at the moment (evidence of that could be heard from around 7 in the morning when the hammering started) and come September the hotel should be all sparkly and new (with slightly better sound insulation).
+However, I was assured that refurbishment was on-going at the time (evidence of which could be heard from around 7am in the morning when the hammering started) and come September the hotel should be all sparkly and new (with slightly better sound insulation).
 If I ever make it back, I will let you know.

-Check in done, suitcase and work stuff dumped, off I went to explore the city.
-For once I decided to just chance it and start walking, without a map or anything.
+Check in done, suitcase and work stuff dumped, off I went to explore Bern.
+For once, I decided to just chance it and start walking, without a map or anything.
 During the short walk from the station to the hotel, I already spotted a few places I wanted to see and it all looked fairly small and easy to navigate.
 Worst case scenario I would have to get the phone out and check maps.
 So no big deal really.

 Bern is located in the German speaking part of Switzerland, however they have their own dialect of Bernese German, which even for a native German speaker was almost impossible to understand at times (I’m trying guys, I really am.
 But some Swiss dialects are just too much for me to handle).